 About

-Queerness is at the forefront of Patrick Flannery's music.
-Their patterned and inquisitive soundscapes are unafraid: diving deep into the darkest trenches of sound, or soaring high above in the most incandescent of atmospheres, while always harnessing each performer’s most transcendent features.
-Their music embraces community and pushes against oppression.
+The music of Patrick Flannery explores extremes without hesitation.
+Their patterned and inquisitive soundscapes are unafraid, diving deep into the darkest trenches of sound, or soaring above in the most incandescent of atmospheres, always harnessing each performer’s most transcendent features.
+Fascinated with unique modes of expression and storytelling, their music embraces community and continually expresses queerness.

-Recent works from Flannery include this is something that happens., a short work for clarinet and piano, and October 11th, for Pierrot ensemble, both of which received premieres in 2024.
-Both works concern themselves with the emotional impact of change in life, whether through remembrance or through the overstimulating nature of metamorphosis.
-Flannery's song cycle my body turns toward thee again is the most recent winner of the Emil and Ruth Beyer Composition Award, presented through the National Federation of Music Clubs.
-The work was written in tribute to those with dementia and other memory-related diseases, alongside the loved ones who care and support them.
+Recent works from Flannery include we don’t get to decide how it ends for large orchestra, swallowing for chamber ensemble, and visibly queer for solo piano, all of which received premieres in 2025.
+Flannery's song cycle my body turns toward thee again was the recipient of the Emil and Ruth Beyer Composition Award, presented through the National Federation of Music Clubs.
 Flannery has written works for the Augustana Symphonic Band, Peabody Symphony Orchestra, and the Peabody Dance Studio, amongst others.
+Upcoming works include a new cello solo, a development of pride, written for Gabriel Cabezas and a new work, doubly sepulchral and hollow, for airborne extended.

-Things that inspire Flannery include SOPHIE, poetry from the 21st century, David Lynch, George Crumb, atmospheric black metal, Succession, bad horror movies from the 90s, Unsuk Chin, solitaire, Jamie Stewart, large bodies of water, Porter Robinson, and the Muppets.
+Things that inspire Flannery include SOPHIE, poetry from the 21st century, David Lynch (rest in peace), George Crumb, atmospheric black metal, Paul Thomas Anderson, bad horror movies from the 90s, Unsuk Chin, solitaire, Jamie Stewart, large bodies of water, Porter Robinson, and the Muppets.
 Flannery holds a Bachelor's degree in music composition and piano performance from Augustana College, and is pursuing a Masters of Music in composition from the Peabody Institute.
 They have studied with composers Jacob Bancks and Felipe Lara.